NextechSystems/selectapidocspub/source/includes/_introduction.md

 * Patient demographics
 * Patient clinical information
 * Appointment information
-* Ability to confirm appointments
+* Confirm appointments
+* Create non-clinical patient notes
+* Attach patient documents

 Before you can start using our APIs, you must go through our registration process.
 If you're interested in API access for your practice, please contact us [here](http://landing.nextech.com/developers-portal-registration-form).
 Otherwise, if you've been provided with credentials to authenticate, then continue to the [Getting Started](/#getting-started) section for more information.